University of North Florida Celebrates Constitution Day

 3 C's: Coffee, Cookies, and the Constitution

-End Constitution Week by enjoying coffee and cookies as you grab your free pocket-sized copy of the Constitution.
+Students concluded Constitution Week by enjoying coffee and cookies as they received a free pocket-sized copy of the Constitution.
 Sponsored by the Department of Diversity Initiatives.

 UNF Constitution Week 2017